 I’m launching a newsletter to keep people posted on my life, writings, and work: https://bnjmn.org/subscribe/

 It has been a few years since I deleted Facebook and Twitter mobile from my iPhone, but I’m adding Instagram to that list.
 Even though I spend maybe 30 minutes a day tops on Instagram, it kills a basic instinct in my life: to create, to speak, to give voice to the true narrative that’s in my soul.
 I may eventually dive back into these platforms if I feel they actually support the things I’m trying to create, rather than suffocatting.
-Basiclly I just want to do one thing, really well- and I want to master my medium (front-end design & video) rather than be poor at many platforms.
+Basiclly I just want to do one thing, really well- and I want to master my medium (web platform and experiences) rather than be poor at many platforms.

 Why is social media broken?
 Because its ran by advertising.
 Why is advertising bad for personal narrative?
 Because dollars only pay for high notes in the story.
 The win, the reveal, the triumph.
 It’s all peaks, there are no valleys.
 Ever wonder why for every one apology or confession video / pic there are 30 that involve success or social flexing?
 Its because that’s whats good short term for advertisors.